cade-th/ctdotcom_v1/pages/posts/first_post.md

 }
 ```

-Nothing says programming is fun like forcing your student's to learn 9 different keywords and basic OOP and type theory *JUST* to do what is literally this in python:
+Nothing says programming is fun like forcing your student's to learn 9 different keywords and basic OOP and many java-specific types *JUST* to do what is literally this in python:

 ```
 print("hello world");